Remembering Martyrs: Bitrus Manjang

 Manjang was a well-known Nigerian church leader who had retired five years earlier as senior pastor of the three-million-member Church of Christ.
 He was a gifted evangelist and had helped translate the Bible into several Nigerian tribal languages.
 Although retired, he was still actively involved in the church and continued to attend numerous church meetings.

-The day of the attack, Manjang had graced several church meetings about thirty miles away.
+On the day of the attack, Manjang had graced several church meetings about 50 kilometres away.
 He returned home and hurriedly made his way up the front porch steps toward his beloved wife.
 He had a wide smile on his face as he wrapped his arms around her and kissed her.
 Realising he had left some materials in the car, he took the keys out of his pocket and made his way back to the car.

 Garos watched in horror as a mob of Fulani Muslims approached and opened fire on her husband.
 She saw his blood splatter onto the car and watched the keys slip out of his hands as he fell to the ground.
 In fear for her own life, she turned and ran.